Biecho88/memory-game/README.md

 - #### Returning visitor goals

-  1. As a returning visitor, I want to find all emojis in shortest time.
+  1. As a returning visitor, I want to find all emojis in the quickest time.
   2. As a returning visitor, I want to  find all emojis with fewer amount of moves.
   3. As a returning visitor, I want to try different tactics when finding pairs.